 I made a decision to leave my desk and walk out the door at 17.45 every day unless it was an actual emergency.
 I was able to focus better for the time I was at work, and I was clear about when jobs would be done by.
 It may have appeared that I wasn't pulling my weight, but I believe I was being fairer to my employers by managing their expectations of me, and maintaining my mental health to work better for the hours I was there.

-Over the coming weeks I'll be covering some of the above points in more detail.
 Setting boundaries improves all areas of life, but in summary, let's cover the advantages of learning to say no: